 Tough as nails

 The dry weather can also affect nails themselves, causing them to become pitted or striated – marked with lines and ridges – and brittle.
-Advise your clients to avoid washing their hands in very hot or very cold water and cleansing their hands with waterless alcohol-based hand sanitizers, says Carroll.
-She recommends using nail polishes that contain nylon or rayon fibers and water soluble nail lacquers like Veralac to strengthen and smooth nails that are rough in texture.
+Advise your clients to wash their hands frequently, even during dry seasons.
+To retain moisture, they should opt for soap and warm (not hot) water when possible, and only use alcohol-based hand sanitizers as a backup.
+Carroll recommends using nail polishes that contain nylon or rayon fibers and water soluble nail lacquers like Veralac to strengthen and smooth nails that are rough in texture.
 Kent Nguyen, a nail technician at La Lotus Nails Spa in Vancouver, also recommends applying cuticle oil daily that contains Vitamins A and E. “By constantly applying cuticle oils and hand creams and things like that, that will eliminate the problem of dry skin and dry nails,” says Nguyen.

 Just because it’s winter, doesn’t mean you can’t still have fun with nails.
 When doing manicures, be mindful that nail polishes that contain formaldehyde, while they last longer, are drying to the nails.
 Nail technicians can make sure manicures last longer by properly preparing the nail bed, and applying a base and top coat, says van Staden.
 “Be sure to bring [the polish] all around the tip of the nail as well,” she adds.
 Manicurists can support the health of their clients’ the nails by buffing them in the direction they grow, rather than across, says van Staden.
 As an extra treat, clients can get a paraffin wax treatment and a hand or foot mask for extra moisture, van Staden says.
 Make sure to encourage clients who get a shellac or gel nail polish to have it removed by a professional, says Carroll.